GVProf/GVProf/docs/manual.md

 ## Profile Using GVProf

-The `./bin/gvprof` script automates a series of profiling and analysis processes, but supports only basic profiling features.
+The `gvprof` script automates a series of profiling and analysis processes, but supports only basic profiling features.
 For detailed profiling control, please refer to the next section.

 ```bash
 gvprof -h